jeff-boykin/old-work-docs/Documents/revised-project-template.md

 **Goal:** Short one-two sentence blurb stating purpose of project.

 ### DELIVERABLES
-*Overall Requirements and Constraints*
+*Overall Constraints*
-- (If applicable)
+- If applicable!

 #### 1. Insert Deliverable Title
-- Insert description of deliverable component
+- Short description of deliverable component
-- Breakdown of deliverable
+- Breakdown of deliverable requirement:
+  - Your project is to make a thing that does something
+  - Your project should also do something else
+  - Your project must meet these expectations

 **Submission**:	 *Insert how the deliverable should be submitted.*